Kevinjchang98/INFO201-Final-Project-LoL-Stats/README.md

 Use this `REAMDE.md` file to describe your final project (as detailed on Canvas).

 # Project Setup
+I'm the only person, but if I were to have group mates I'd go to settings on the repo page, then manage access, then invite a collaborator.

 # Domain of Interest